suvratapte/Maurice-Bach-Notes/5-System-Calls-for-the-File-System.md

-# System Calls for the File System
+# Chapter 5: System Calls for the File System

 Systems calls related to the file system and their relation to other algorithms is given in the diagram below: